 Robots.txt and WordPress

-Everything that you read so far about robots.txt is applicable for WordPress websites as well.
+Everything that you read so far about robots.txt is applicable to WordPress websites as well.

 The only things you need to know about robots.txt and WordPress are the following: